abiosoft/colima/README.md

 `colima start` starts and setup Docker by default.
 You can use the `docker` client on macOS after `colima start` with no additional setup.

+### Containerd

+`colima start --runtime containerd` starts and setup Containerd.
+You can use `colima nerdctl` to interact with Containerd using [nerdctl](https://github.com/containerd/nerdctl).

+It is recommended to run `colima nerdctl install` to install `nerdctl` in $PATH.

 ### Kubernetes

 To enable Kubernetes, start Colima with `--with-kubernetes` flag.
-Colima uses minikube in background which requires at least 2CPUs and ~2.2GiB memory to run.

-Colima's Docker runtime is used for Kubernetes.
-Therefore, images built or pulled with Docker are accessible to Kubernetes.

 ```
 colima start --with-kubernetes
 ```

+#### Interacting with Image Registry

+For Docker runtime, images built or pulled with Docker are accessible to Kubernetes.

+For Containerd runtime, images built or pulled in the `k8s.io` namespace are accessible to Kubernetes.

 ### Customizing the VM